 As a result, you won’t see duplicate conversions on GA.
 Instead, you’ll be able to see the last non-direct touchpoint before the conversion of any sale.

-How Shopify differs from GA?
+How does Shopify differ from GA?

 Shopify is like Google Analytics in many ways.
 It can track free and paid channels and will deduplicate conversions, so you get more accurate data.